threefoldfoundation/www_venturecreator/content/home/index.md

 ## Be the Creator

 ### Ventures to Empower a Better World
 We have the majority of the technology available, we need to go in production & deployment mode.
+<br><br>
 We do this by creating companies (projects) developed within/by our Conscious Internet Creator.
  <br>
 <br>
 Each venture is focused on a specific region and localized set of use cases using the technology we have already developed or need to further develop.
 <br>

 <button>[Learn More](/about/)</button>